cosminariton123/Veridion_assignment/README.md

     pip install -r requirements.txt

+In directory ./data/in unzip provided datasets.zip .
+The files "facebook_dataset.csv", "google_dataset.csv" and "website_dataset.csv" must be available in this directory.
 Simply run python3 main.py .
 Don't forget to take a look in main.py to see both v1 and v2.